 - If your forehead doesn’t reach the mat you can make fists with your hands and stack them on each other then rest your forehead on your hands, or use a block.

 - You can also stay up higher, resting on your elbows or hands, just remember not to slump in the shoulders – keep the base of the neck soft.

 - Try the Figure Four variation, described below.

 - Uses core strength to keep your hips level.

 - Targets the psoas muscle and hip flexors.

 Watch out for

-- If the front lower leg more horizontally aligned with the front of the mat, make sure you keep the right foot flexed.
+- Keep the right foot flexed.
 Push out through the ball of the foot.

-- You can make the pose into a backbend, instead of lowering the head to rest on the mat.
-Keep the arms as straight as you can and lift the chest - watch out for any pinching in the lower back.
+- You can make this into a back bend instead of lowering the head to rest on the mat.
+Keep the arms straight and lift the chest.